 Give feedback (and a grade) on forum posts

-You can give feedback on a forum post/s in the Gradebook for each student.
+You can give feedback on a forum post/s in the Gradebook for each student (note: tutors do not have this capability).
 If you are rating student posts, the forum will be automatically added to the Gradebook.
 If you are not rating posts but wish to assess forum participation, you will need to add the forum assessment item to the gradebook manually.

 Once the forum has closed, go to the Gradebook from the topic homepage (Administration tab > Gradebook setup)